numfocus/gsoc/organization/profile.md

 -   Why does your org want to participate in Google Summer of Code?

-    Since NumFOCUS promotes and supports
+    NumFOCUS promotes and supports research and development of open-source computing tools.
+It is the fiscal sponsor for cutting-edge, high-profile
-    the ongoing research and development of open-source computing tools, e.g. AstroPy, Jupyter, IPython, Julia, rOpenSci, SymPy, ..., through educational, community, and public channels
+    data science and numeric computing tools such as numpy, pandas, Jupyter, Julia, and rOpenSci.

-    we thought that applying to participate in
+    NumFOCUS would like to participate in Google Summer of Code 2016 as an umbrella organization for these tools in continuance of its mission.
-    Google Summer of Code 2016 as a umbrella organization will be another way do our job.
+    By participating, we hope to provide our community with another opportunity

-    By participating we hope to offer to a great chance for novice users of open-source computating tools to become involved with the community.
+    to help develop critical pieces of the open-source data science and numeric computing ecosystem.

 -   How many potential mentors have agreed to mentor this year?